JohnGoldsmith/dotnetrdf-wiki/UserGuide-Tools-rdfServerGui.md

 ## Documentation

-rdfServerGui is a basic GUI that can be used to manage [[UserGuide/Tools/rdfServer|rdfServer]] instances.
+rdfServerGui is a basic GUI that can be used to manage [[rdfServer|UserGuide-Tools-rdfServer]] instances.
 The basic UI looks like the following:

 {{http://www.dotnetrdf.org/images/screenshots/rdfservergui.jpg|rdfServerGui}}